jackdewinter/pymarkdown/newdocs/src/user-guide.md

 When scanned, this file will trigger a `MD019` (or `no-multiple-space-atx`) failure due to the two spaces between the `#` character and the following `M` character.
-While this is obviously a contrived example, if we wanted to suppress the triggering of the rule on this line, we have two main options.
+The Pragmas in the examples below only change whether that failure is reported;
+they do not change the content of the heading or how it is parsed.

 The first is the simplest: disable it only for the [next line](./extensions/pragmas.md/#disable-next-line-command):